 Most women put aside their dreams or practised other activities that were deemed appropriate for women.
 Some women protested, like the suffragettes who demanded to be allowed to vote.
 And a small number of women went much further.
 Today we are taking a look at the women who disguised themselves as men in order to follow their dreams.

 The first woman to circumnavigate the world – to go all the way around the globe.
 Born in France, and with an interest in botany (the study of plants), Jeanne became first the housekeeper, and later the partner of a famous botanist Philibert de Commerson.

 Have you ever heard this term and wondered what is the separation of powers exactly, and why is it so important?
 If so, then read on because we are going to explain it!

 Separation of powers isn’t a new idea – in fact, even the Ancient Greeks had a version of this political system, as did the Romans.
 There are variations in place across the world.

-Each country has a slightly different setup, so we’ll use the system in place in the United States to explain the concept.
+Each country has a slightly different setup, so we’ll use the United States to explain the concept.